 analog-to-digital conversion – the process of changing an analogsignal into a digital signal that contains essentially the same information, using an analog-to-digital converter.
 Abbreviated as AD conversion, A-D conversion, A/D conversion, and A-to-D conversion.
 British spelling analogue-to-digital conversion.

-analog-to-digital converter – an electronic device that converts an analogsignal into a digital datasteam.
+analog-to-digital converter – an electronic device or circuitry that converts an analogsignal into a digital datasteam.
+Audio quality depends very greatly on the accuracy of the analog-to-digital converter and the digital-to-analog converter.
 Abbreviated as AD converter, A-D converter, A/D converter, A-to-D converter, and ADC.
 British spelling analogue-to-digital converter.

 anamorphic format – a system in which an image is recorded in a narrower aspect ratio to be subsequently displayed or projected in its original aspect ratio.
 For example, a widescreen picture can be shot on standard 35-mm film in a non-widescreen aspect ratio and then stretched back to the original widescreen aspect ratio when projected.